 - Newquay has a swimming pool, Waterworld, with slides and more, for rainy days

-- The Eden Project or Lost Gardens of Heligan are an hour's drive as other rainy day options
+- The Eden Project or Lost Gardens of Heligan are an hour's drive

 - Airport: 10 minutes (Newquay)